DanielTakeshi/deep_q_rl/deep_q_rl/results/README.md

 -- NATURE --

 (8) breakout_12-01-21-52_.csv and corresponding files are Breakout, default DQN, with the NATURE settings.
-I don't have the action distribution. :(
+I don't have the action distribution. :( [EDIT, just ignore this one now ...]

 (9) breakout_12-04-22-06_.csv and corresponding files are Breakout, WITH HUMAN-GUIDED NET, with NATURE settings (so use the Nature stuff).
 I have the action